cabforum/servercert/docs/BR.md

 For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under these Baseline Requirements.

 ### 7.1.3 Algorithm object identifiers
-CAs MUST NOT issue any Subscriber certificates or Subordinate CA certificates using the SHA-1 hash algorithm.
-CAs MAY continue to sign certificates to verify OCSP responses using SHA1 until 1 January 2017.
-This Section 7.1.3 does not apply to Root CA or CA cross certificates.
+CAs MUST NOT issue any certificates using the SHA-1 hash algorithm.

 CAs MAY continue to use their existing SHA-1 Root Certificates.
 SHA-2 Subscriber certificates SHOULD NOT chain up to a SHA-1 Subordinate CA Certificate.

 ### 7.1.4 Name Forms